Andrew Lauderdale: Arizona Cardinals

 After the AAF suspended football operations, Lauderdale signed with the Arizona Cardinals on April 8, 2019.
 He was waived on June 6, 2019.

 Jacksonville Jaguars

 On June 7, 2019, Lauderdale was claimed off waivers by the Jacksonville Jaguars.
 He was waived on August 11, 2019.

 San Francisco 49ers (second stint)

-On August 21, 2019, Lauderdale was signed by the San Francisco 49ers.
+On August 21, 2019, Lauderdale was signed by the 49ers.
 He was waived with an injury designation on August 31, 2019.
 He reverted to injured reserve the next day.
 He became an unrestricted free agent following the season but did not sign a contract tender.

 Saskatchewan Roughriders

 On January 22, 2021, Lauderdale was signed by the Saskatchewan Roughriders in the Canadian Football League (CFL).
 He made his CFL debut in week two of the season, replacing Brett Boyko.
 He injured his ankle in week 7 and missed the following two games.
 He was named starter prior to their week 10 matchup against the Calgary Stampeders.
+On October 30, 2022, Lauderdale became a free agent.